banner

 4 IO controllers (also including the processor chip—why not?)

-Due to the influence of science fiction and handmade creations, this price has little credibility.
-However, some brave readers may find it laughably high, not just ridiculous!
+Due to the influence of science fiction and handcrafted designs, this price has little credibility.
+However, some brave readers may find it laughably high, rather than merely ridiculous!

 Conclusion#

-Committed to speculation and fantasy, most readers may agree that the content of the previous pages is merely conveyed (with some credibility...).
+Promising guesses and fantasies, most readers may agree that the content of the previous pages is just conveyed (with some credibility...).

-We do believe that this thing has undeniable advantages for teaching algorithmic thinking, ease of editing, etc. (all contained in an environment that can go anywhere and belong to anyone).
-Considerations for packaging, power, and weight come from current technology and electronics, which may also be real.
-Software knowledge, language design concepts, and user interface ideas have been at least 5 years in the making.
-Three unreliable speculations are about flat low-power displays (which currently do not exist but seem possible), guesses about how much work can be done “independently” on an 8K machine (not yet simulated), and pricing.
+We do believe that this thing has undeniable advantages in teaching algorithmic thinking, ease of editing, etc. (all contained in an environment that can go anywhere and belong to anyone).
+Considerations of packaging, power, and weight requirements stem from current technology and electronics, which may also be real.
+Software knowledge, language design concepts, and user interface ideas have been around for at least 5 years.
+Three unreliable speculations are about flat low-power displays (which currently do not exist but seem possible), guesses about how much work can be “independently” accomplished on an 8K machine (not yet simulated), and pricing.

-Assuming the DynaBook can be sold for $500 (ridiculously low compared to current mini-computers, ridiculously high compared to current television technology); where is the money for most children (and adults) to have such a machine?
+Assuming the DynaBook can be sold for $500 (ridiculously low compared to current mini-computers, and ridiculously high compared to current television technology); where is the money for most children (and adults) to have such a machine?
 The average annual expenditure for all this education is only $850/child.
-Some people care about the high-quality character generation because about $90-95 per year of student funding is used to purchase and maintain school books.
-If the DynaBook can take on this function over its lifetime (at least 40 months), then about $300 can be used.
-Perhaps the device itself should be given away along with a loose-leaf notebook, with only the content (tapes, files, etc.) for sale.
+One reason people care about high-quality character generation is that about $90-95 per year of student funding is spent on purchasing and maintaining school books.
+If the DynaBook can assume this function over its lifetime (at least 40 months), then about $300 can be used.
+Perhaps the device itself should be given away along with a loose-leaf notebook, with only the content (tapes, files, etc.) sold.
 This is spiritually similar to the current distribution of packaged television or music.

-We deliberately do not quarrel with those who believe that sharing resources is most beneficial for living.
+We deliberately do not argue with those who believe that sharing resources is most beneficial for life.
 The analogy with books still holds: libraries are very useful, but people do not want to endure the library's schedule, location (or content) 100% of the time.
 As Larry Roberts suggested, how about terminals via radio?
 Well, suitable for inverse large matrices, but not for graphic animations or any other high-bandwidth output.
-No need to elaborate.
+No need to say more.

 Let’s get started now!